Fleetwood Mac Documentary

 The cover of the album says it’s stereo, but the press release did not mention whether it’s the new remixed stereo (like the songs from this record that are on the Red album from 2023), or the original 1964 stereo.
 If it was completely remixed, they’d probably announce it and there would also be a CD version.

 The new vinyl release is for anyone who doesn’t already have the album, or for those who want the novelty of white vinyl.
-The rest of us are waiting (impatiently) for the Rubber Soul box set which was originally expected a year ago.
+The rest of us are waiting (impatiently) for the Rubber Soul box set which was originally expected in 2023.
 Rubber Soul may turn out to be the last Beatles album to get the full box set treatment.
 Remix producer Giles Martin said Rubber Soul has enough alternate takes to justify a box set.
 That may not be the case for the earlier albums.

 And…